 At the heart of the campus network is a redundant high-speed and gigabit Ethernet based backbone that can accommodate voice, video and data transmission.
 The ETSU campus is extensively networked with over 12,000 network connections.
-All classrooms and offices are connected through this backbone to each other and the world through the Internet via redundant routes through State of Tennessee network, TNII (Tennessee Information Infrastructure), and MountaiNet for a total of 69mbs.
+All classrooms and offices are connected through this backbone to each other and the world through the Internet via redundant routes through State of Tennessee network, TNII (Tennessee Information Infrastructure), and MountaiNet for a total of 150 Mbps.
 Major buildings have redundant links to the backbone network.
 Students residing on campus are connected to the Internet via MountaiNet, a dedicated high-speed campus residence hall ISP.
 We are currently implementing a wireless LAN to be utilized by faculty, staff and students.

-A total of 122 multimedia classrooms serve the students by providing high-tech but easy-to-use instructional technologies so faculty can help the students better visualize the materials being taught.
+A total of 155 multimedia classrooms serve the students by providing high-tech but easy-to-use instructional technologies so faculty can help the students better visualize the materials being taught.
 Computers, a document camera, a Smart Board or SmartSympodium and a projector augment the normal audio-visual equipment in an integrated system.
 In addition, several multimedia classrooms also have power and network connection for each student.
-The number of multimedia classrooms is expected to increase over the next five years.
+The number of multimedia classrooms is expected to increase over the next few years, though the majority of classrooms on the main campus are now equipped with the multimedia equipment.

-The Sherrod Library contains the major learning resources that support the University's programs of teaching and research.
-With a seating capacity for 1,800 readers, the library contains over half a million volumes, over one million microforms, 729 periodical subscriptions and more than 350,000 federal and state documents and maps.
+The Sherrod Library provides access to the major learning resources that support the University's programs of teaching and research.
+With a seating capacity for 1,800 readers, the library contains over half a million volumes, over one million microforms, more than 350,000 federal and state documents and maps and access to over 16,000 full text periodicals online and 425 print subscriptions.
 The Media Center contains the University's collection of audio-visual resources; in-house listening and viewing facilities are provided.

 The Center for Appalachian Studies and Services documents and showcases Appalachia's past, celebrates its cultural heritage, and promotes an understanding of the influences that shape its identity.
 A Tennessee Distinguished Center of Excellence established in 1984, the Center focuses on regional research, study, and service, for which it has earned a national and international reputation.
-The Center has three divisions: the Archives of Appalachia, internationally known for its print and music collections; the B. Carroll Reece Museum, which holds significant collections in regional history and art; and the Regional Resources Institute.
-The latter division offers an undergraduate minor and graduate courses in Appalachian studies; sponsors the Bluegrass, Old-Time, and Country Music Program; houses the Environmental Studies Minor, and administers the Appalachian, Scottish and Irish Studies Program.
-The Center currently publishes Now and Then magazine and administers the Appalachian Teaching Project and the Governor's School for the Scientific Exploration of Tennessee Heritage.
+The Center has three divisions: the Archives of Appalachia, internationally known for its print and music collections; the B. Carroll Reece Museum, which holds significant collections in regional history and art; and the Regional Resources Institute, which administers grant projects, publishes Now & Then magazine, and hosts the annual Governor's School for the Scientific Exploration of Tennessee Heritage.
+The Department of Appalachian Studies, an affiliate of the Center, houses an undergraduate minor and graduate courses in Appalachian studies; the Bluegrass, Old-Time, and Country Music Program, which includes a minor; the Environmental Studies Minor; and the Appalachian, Scottish and Irish Studies Program, a travel-abroad initiative.